rust-lang/rust/doc/tutorial.md

 copying and reallocation as `push` implementations in most other languages.

-NOTE: Actually, current, growing a vector is *exactly* as inefficient as it looks, since vector + has been moved to the libraries and rust's operator overloading support is insufficient to allow this optimization.
+***Note:*** Actually, currently, growing a vector is *exactly* as inefficient as it looks, since vector `+` has been moved to the libraries and Rust's operator overloading support is insufficient to allow this optimization.
 Try using `vec::push`.

 ## Strings